nuxt/vue-meta/docs/guide/README.md

 :::tip Using a framework?

 Are you using a framework like Nuxt.js, Gridsome or another one which uses vue-meta?
-Then `vue-meta` should already be installed and you can skip to [Usage](/guide/metainfo.html) or consult the [documentation](/guide/frameworks.html) of your framework for more details.
+Then `vue-meta` should already be installed and you can skip to [Usage](/guide/metainfo.html) or consult the [documentation](/guide/frameworks.html) of your framework for more information.
 :::

 ## Download / CDN